ChloeTigre/ChloeTigre.github.io/cv/en.md

 Debian user since 2003.
 Open source contributor.
 French and Python as mother tongues.
 English as business language.
 Love for standards and reluctance to being standard.
 DevOps before it was cool.

 ## Professional & para-professional experience

+### Owner, Tigres Rouges Consulting

+2017 -- *
+I decided to transform my small, individual freelancer company into a full-fledged company and to make it my permanent activity.
+From this time forward, all my activities are carried by this system.

 ### Information Systems and R&D officer, NBS System
 2015 -- 2017
 Software architecture, data management, technology intelligence, devops, cloud computing